BaoYiLeeby/assessment-CDN/README.md

 ### Project Status
 (Sorry to tell that, incompleted) Lots of rooms for improvement

+- The database(backend) is not connected to the web interface(frontend).

 ### Improvements

+- Connect database with web interface in ReactJS

 ### Features that can be added